 How to apply

-It is very important that you provide the correct module information as this will ensure there are no delays caused by queries.
-You are advised to have the following information ready before making your extension request:
+It is very important and also your responsibility to provide the correct module information.
+This will ensure there are no unnecessary delays.
+You are advised to have the following information ready before submitting your extension request:

 - Module Leader name